jaykorea/DBMS-Driver-Behavior-Monitoring-System-Simulator/README.md

 # DBMS-prototype-For-Simulator
 DBMS-prototype For Simulator(CARLA based ECU simulator)

-This is a simulator runngin code for DBMS
+This is a simulator running code for DBMS

 Install carla and run serial_transmitter.py script to run